mikemol/mikemol.github.io/_drafts/graphviz-dot-basics.md

 ### `osage` Layout Engine

+The `osage` layout engine isn't described in the `man` page for Graphviz, and its rendered output is identical to the default `dot` layout engine for this graph:

 ![There are three groupings of nodes making up small, cyclic graphs, A-B-C, D-E-F and G-H-I. Connecting these smaller cyclic graphs are are a small set of lines, A--D, B--G and H--E. A is at the top of the overall graph, with B and C nearby.
 G, H and I are near the middle of the graph, and E, F and G are near the bottom of the graph.]({{ site.url }}/assets/graphviz-dot-basics/complicated-undirected-graph-osage/complicated-undirected-graph-osage.svg)

 ### `patchwork` Layout Engine